sbehnken/videotray/README.md

 ## TODOs

 1. Add hamburger icon to toolbar
-2. Fix back button only when media controls show.
+2. Fix back button only when media controls show
+3. Spiffy up the UI